tulip-control/gr1c/doc/installation.md

 Placing gr1c on your shell path
 -------------------------------

-To use the program `gr1c` outside of the directory you just built it in, you will need to add it to the search path of your shell.
-Assuming you have administrative privileges, one solution is
+To be fully operational, gr1c must be on the search path of your shell.
+Assuming that you have administrative privileges, one solution is

     $ sudo make install